MrEnder0/Grid9/README.md

 ### High priority

-- Allow input from the user
 - Allow while nesting

 ### Low priority

 - Add code blocks to the documentation.
 - Create install script for Linux.
-- Clean up bad code and comment on more complex parts for readability.

 ## Syntax Example